JayMonkey/Sony-S-DSDT-Patches/README.md

 http://raw.github.com/JayMonkey/Sony-S-DSDT-Patches/tree/master

-In addition to my DSDT paches you wil also need to use ReHabMans Generic DSDT paches by adding his repo to MaciASL:-
+In addition to my DSDT paches you wil also need to use ReHabMans Generic DSDT paches by also adding his repo to MaciASL:-

 http://raw.github.com/RehabMan/Laptop-DSDT-Patch/master